 “We had to take a voluntary solvency review to try and get an independent assessment of our financial position and structures.
 This was very important given the impending NDIS rollout and the shift from state-based grants funding to user pays.

 The auditor made recommendations regarding our accounting practices and other internal procedures and structures.
 And it was clear that without a major change in our finance department we faced the possibility of insolvency under the NDIS model.”

 The board evaluated the auditor’s recommendations and determined that in order to comply and secure Allevia’s future, additional financial intelligence skills and resources were needed.
 So they set about researching their options for upskilling.

 “We felt we had two main options,” says Philip.
 “Get these skills from an external provider or employ a suitably skilled CFO.
 We chose the first option based on a cost-benefit analysis.”

-Outsourcing to Accounting For Good
+Outsourcing to True Accounting

 This relationship has proven to be of key importance and has been highly successful for Allevia and AFG.

 The role of a CFO was deemed to be unnecessary for their needs – the Board and CEO have high levels of financial literacy.

 It was confidence in the financial data that they really needed.